Devs discuss the history and the future of so-called 'walking sims'

 In many games, walking around is just something we do before jumping over that wall or shooting that menacing enemy.
 But an increasing number of independent games are tamping down on feature-creep and reimagining how we consider putting one step in front of the other.

-It’s a near-subversive design decision: What if walking around the environment was the primary--or even thethe only--action to perform?
+It’s an intriguing design decision: What if walking around the environment was the primary--or even thethe only--action to perform?
 What else needs to happen to the player?
 Where should you permit them to go?
 And why would they want to go there?

 Bold titles like Gone Home, Dear Esther, and Firewatch have expanded the scope of what a video game can be by purposefully limiting the scope.

 “The key thing for us is the player experience, storytelling, being in the world and the moment,” says Dan Pinchbeck, creative director at The Chinese Room.
-The studio's first title, Dear Esther, began as a mod of Half-Life 2 that stripped the original game down until all that remained was a mysterious island, a voiceover, and a series of inelible moments.
+The studio's first title, Dear Esther, began as a mod of Half-Life 2 that stripped the original game down until all that remained was a mysterious island, a voiceover, and a series of indelible moments.
 Modern blockbuster open-world games can often feel like a series of checklists to complete.
 The point of Dear Esther was to exist in this place and wonder what transpired there.

-Many players who deride this burgeoning genre use the term “walking simulators” as a pejorative.
-The label was a populist push-back to developers who dared ask players to achieve little more than wandering through a field.
+Some skeptics of this burgeoning genre use the term “walking simulators” as a negative.
+The label - although used for one of the first times in a Gamasutra article defending the game Proteus - has arguably become an ironic push-back to developers who asked players to achieve little more than wandering through a field.

 Dear Esther